Commercial deals and contracts in United States

 - Advised BJC HealthCare on an infrastructure outsourcing project with Tech Mahindra.

 Goodwin has been particularly active in handling mandates from the life sciences space; recent highlights for the team include advising health and wellness company Before Brands on its collaboration with Nestlé Health Science, involving licensing agreements for the client's products outside the United States.
-Lisa Haddad, John Haggerty and Deborah Birnbach jointly head the practice out of the Boston office.
+Lisa Haddad, John Haggerty and Deborah Birnbach jointly head the public M&A practice out of the Boston office.

 - Advised Alnylam Pharmaceuticals on its $1bn collaboration with Regeneron Pharmaceuticals for the development of treatments for eye and central nervous system diseases.